What to visit Lousã

 Candal Village

-I also have some other helpful advice on where to eat at Lousã.
-The villages have few services, so the best is to plan your trips in advance or even to bring your own snacks.
-Of the 7 villages we visited, only Talasnal and Candal have restaurants.
-Cerdeira village also has a kind of café and the restaurant of Cerdeira – Home for Creativity.
-During busy times and also due to the limited supply, these places usually fill up easily, so you should reserve a table.
+The schist villages have few services, so it’s best to plan your meals in advance or bring some snacks with you.
+Of the 7 villages we visited, only Talasnal and Candal had restaurants.
+Cerdeira also has a small café and the restaurant at Cerdeira – Home for Creativity.

 Lousã Aldeias Xisto Casal Novo